j0rgedev/j0rgedev/README.md

 ## 👨‍💻 Projects
 ### Current Projects
 I have stopped making projects due to my internship.
-However, I'm getting more knowledge, so wait for good projects :D
+However, I'm getting more knowledge, so wait for good projects :D. By the way, new RankGuesser website is coming 👀

 ### Past Projects
 - [AdivinaElTruco](https://github.com/j0rgedev/guessthetrick): Web page to guess skate name tricks and win some good prized.
 In collaboration with CVD Skateshop